Psychotherapy Training and Accreditation

 Delphine holds a Higher Diploma in Counselling and Psychotherapy and a Master’s Degree in Psychotherapy from DBS, both with first class honours.
 Her training was Humanistic, Psychodynamic and Integrative, including an emphasis on Gestalt and existentialist approaches, as well as attachment theory.

-She attends regular supervision, and abides by the Code of Ethics of the Irish Association of Humanistic and Integrative Psychotherapy (IAHIP), of which she is a pre-accredited Associate.
-She also attends regular workshops and training as part of ongoing professional development.
+She attends regular supervision, and abides by the Code of Ethics of the Irish Association of Humanistic and Integrative Psychotherapy (IAHIP), of which she is a fully Accredited Member

 Counselling and Psychotherapeutic Approach